Experimental engineering of Floquet topological phases in a one-dimensional optical lattice: Two-tone coherent modulation

 \section{Two-tone coherent modulation}

-We next consider a two-tone LDM that simultaneously addresses the $\omega_0$ and $2\omega_0$ resonances through the first-order resonant couplings.
+We next consider a two-tone LDM that simultaneously addresses the $\omega_0$ and $2\omega_0$ resonances through first-order couplings.
 The modulation is taken as

-with the phase reference chosen as $\phi_0^{(1)}=0$ and $\phi_0^{(2)}=0$ or $\pi$ to preserve the even-time driving convention used throughout.
-The relative phase of the second harmonic, $\phi_0^{(2)}$, not only modifies the Floquet couplings but can qualitatively change the topology of the driven bands and the resulting observables away from simple resonance conditions.
-In earlier two-tone LPS schemes, by contrast, the relative phase is used to break time-reversal symmetry and thereby selectively close a gap at one of the two BIS momenta (e.g., at $k_R$ but not at $k_L$), rather than to create additional BIS pairs and control multiple gaps in a gap-resolved manner~\cite{Kang2020,Minguzzi2022,Sandholzer2022}.
-Moreover, for realizing an anomalous Floquet phase in an orbital-ladder scheme, frequency-doubled two-tone LPS is not clean, since the $2\omega_0$ component generically introduces a first-order trivial channel that masks the intended two-photon topological coupling generated by the $\omega_0$ drive.
+with $\phi_0^{(1)}=0$ and $\phi_0^{(2)}=0$ or $\pi$ so as to preserve the even-time driving convention.
+The relative phase $\phi_0^{(2)}$ modifies the Floquet couplings and provides direct control over the topology of the driven bands.
+This mechanism differs from earlier two-tone LPS schemes, where the relative phase is mainly used to engineer gap closing at a selected BIS rather than to generate and control multiple BIS pairs in a gap-resolved manner~\cite{Kang2020,Minguzzi2022,Sandholzer2022}.
+Moreover, in an orbital-ladder setting, frequency-doubled two-tone LPS is not a clean route to anomalous Floquet topology, because the $2\omega_0$ component generically introduces a trivial first-order channel that masks the intended second-order topological coupling induced by the $\omega_0$ drive.

-The two-tone drive in our scheme produces two drive-induced BIS pairs: the $0$-BIS pair ($j=1$) and the $\pi$-BIS pair ($j=2$).
-The $0$-BIS is described by the Floquet Hamiltonian $H_F^{(j=1)}(k)$ in Eqs.~\ref{Hamiltonian1} and \ref{Hamiltonian2}.
-The $\pi$-BIS is governed by a second Floquet Hamiltonian with the same Pauli-matrix decomposition as Eq.~\ref{Hamiltonian1}, but with different components.
-The leading terms (including the dominant two-photon contribution induced by the $j=1$ channel) are
+The two-tone drive in our scheme produces two drive-induced BIS pairs, namely the $0$-BIS pair ($\ell=1$) and the $\pi$-BIS pair ($\ell=2$).
+The former is described by $H_F^{(\ell=1)}(k)$ in Eqs.~\ref{Hamiltonian1} and \ref{Hamiltonian2}, while the latter is governed by a second Floquet Hamiltonian with the same Pauli-matrix decomposition as Eq.~\ref{Hamiltonian1}, but with different coefficients.
+The main terms are